Choosing the Right Kitchen Equipment

 These are the tools and appliances you need in the kitchen, depending on the range of menu items that you are serving.
 Most commercial kitchens will require a food processor to help with the efficiency of food preparation.
 You can also get additional slicers, blenders, salamanders, and other processing appliances to suit your needs.

 Next, you will need to plan out the actual equipment required for cooking.
-Commercial ovens are one of the most common equipment, along with burners, grills, deep fryers, and griddles.
+Commercial ovens are one of the most common commercial catering equipment, along with burners, grills, deep fryers, and griddles.
 Again, this depends on the type of restaurant or catering business you are running.
 If your menu is wide and varied, it might be worth the investment to install multiple burners, for example, to ensure that you can meet the demands of busy periods.

 Cooking utensils and serving ware